ibm-cloud-architecture/refarch-eda/docs/methodology/InsightStorming/readme.md

 Having this forward looking insight combined with the known business data from earlier events can enable both human actors and event triggering policies to make better decisions about how to react to new events as they occur.

-## Addidiotnal Insight Storming Steps
+## Additional Insight Storming Steps
-By following the event storming process  we will have reached the point of understanding the business events and will have a model for the business.
+By following the event storming process we will understand the timeline of business events and will have a model for the business.
 With insight storming we continue from this point with the same team in the workshop environment and we

 * Ask participants what insights or predictions would enable optimal or improved behavior for each of the defined MVP events.
 * Or more simply just ask what if we could know in advance that this event was going to occur what action would we take now